Christian Life Communities

 - Understanding your unique vocation

 …then CLCs are for you!
-Join a CLC group today!
+Consider joining a CLC group next semester!

 CLCs at Loyola are part of a global network of Ignatian lay people dedicated to the Jesuit spiritual values of listening, discerning and responding to God's calling in our daily lives.
 CLCs are designed for people who seek a deeper relationship with God and others through prayer, service, and reflection.